 The federal government signed the Higher Education Act in 1965.
 The main purpose of signing this act was to improve the higher education programs of educational institutions in the U.S. and offer monetary assistance to students who are unable to afford their college fees.

 The Higher Education Act was backed by both the federal and national level governments.
-Individual states also developed a similar program to support students who want to enroll in colleges and universities for higher education.
+Individual states also developed a similar program to support students who want to enroll in colleges and universities for higher educational attainment.
 Making higher education accessible is the primary goal of National Higher Education Day.
 This includes motivating and funding students to get enrolled in an undergraduate or a postgraduate degree program.

 National Higher Education Day also initiates various activities, which are continued all year round.
 It helps students get useful information on how to get scholarships and prepare themselves both mentally and financially for pursuing a higher education degree in the U.S.